astronomer/docs/astro/add-user.md

 4. Set a Workspace role for the user.
 For a list of available roles and their permissions, see [Workspace roles](user-permissions.md#workspace-roles)
 5. Click **Add member**.

 Once you add the user, their information will appear in the **Access** tab as a new entry in the **Members** table.
-The user needs to accept an invite to the Workspace via email and log in before they can access the Workspace.
+To access the Workspace, the user needs to accept the invitation sent by email and log in.

 ## Remove users from a Workspace